Barumugam3/html2pdf-generator/README.md

-It looks like you'll need to log in to use the document creation feature for comparison.
-However, I can still provide the full comparison here.
-You can then copy and paste it into your preferred document editor if needed.

 Here is the **full comparison document** between the current **OutSystems with Ultimate PDF** approach and the **new approach using a separate Node.js service with Puppeteer**.